Seednode/roulette/README.md

 Flags:
-  -c, --cache         only scan directories once, at startup (or when filters are applied) -f, --filter        enable filtering via query parameters -h, --help          help for roulette
+  -c, --cache         only scan directories once, at startup (or when filters are applied) -d, --debug         store list of files served and number of times they were served -f, --filter        enable filtering via query parameters -h, --help          help for roulette
   -p, --port uint16   port to listen on (default 8080)